CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/23-index-optimization.md

-# Optimize an Azure Cosmos DB for NoSQL container's indexing policy for common operations
+# Optimize an Azure Cosmos DB for a NoSQL container's indexing policy for common operations

 ## Lab scenario